 Huge numbers of pages in the business press have been dedicated to the power of platforms and APIs.
 And the UK government has many times championed the value of innovative ecosystems to drive growth and productivity in our economy.
 Its own Government Digital Service has even been using the term “Government as a Platform” to describe its new standard approach to technology and public services.

-It is into this 21st century climate of openness and ecosystem-building that the DWP is exploring its options with the pensions dashboard.
+It is into this 21st century climate of openness and ecosystem-building that the DWP is exploring its options with the Pensions Dashboards.
 As mentioned above, this could include centralising the service and limiting how the dashboard can be used.

 This is more than just an argument about exciting new services.
-Without the ability to build for specific niches that differentiate their firms, providers will have little to no commercial incentive to cooperate on the building of the pensions dashboard data set, beyond the threat of fines and legislation.
+Without the ability to build for specific niches that differentiate their firms, providers will have little to no commercial incentive to cooperate on the building of the Pensions Dashboards data set, beyond the threat of fines and legislation.
 This puts the whole project at risk.

-The UK Government, in particular its Digital Service, has a great recent track record of genuine innovation - the DWP must listen to industry on this one and not risk killing the pension dashboard before it is even off the ground.
+The UK Government, in particular its Digital Service, has a great recent track record of genuine innovation - the DWP must listen to industry on this one and not risk killing the Pension Dashboards before it is even off the ground.